-Tom Jolliffe looks ahead to the possibility of John Wick: Chapter 4 and some things that would be great to see in the next one (John Wick 3 spoilers follow)…
+Tom Jolliffe looks ahead to John Wick: Chapter 4 and some things that would be great to see in the next one (John Wick 3 spoilers follow)…

 With John Wick Chapter 3: Parabellum giving Avengers: Endgame a good old fashioned German (actually Belgian) Shepherd nut savaging at the box office this weekend (okay Cap et al, you’ve been out four weeks, we’ll let it slide) and gaining another set of great reviews to add to a franchise that has had great reviews throughout, it will come as little surprise that a fourth movie is already slated for release in 2021.
 Keanu Reeves has never had such perfect synergy with a character.
 The film has slowly enraptured audiences and gained an ever increasing cult following that has seen Mr. Wick become pop culturally significant.